Manfred Mann (musician)

-Manfred Sepse Lubowitz (born 21 October 1940), known professionally as Manfred Mann, is a South African-born keyboardist, arranger, singer and songwriter, resident in the UK since 1961.
-He is best known as a founding member of the bands Manfred Mann, Manfred Mann Chapter Three and Manfred Mann's Earth Band.
+Manfred Sepse Lubowitz (born 21 October 1940), known professionally as Manfred Mann, is a South African-born musician, residing in the UK since 1961.
+He is best known as a founding member of the eponymous bands Manfred Mann, Manfred Mann Chapter Three and Manfred Mann's Earth Band.

 Early life and career

-Lubowitz was raised in a Lithuanian-Jewish family in Johannesburg, the son of David Lubowitz and Alma Cohen.
+Lubowitz was raised in a Lithuanian Jewish family in Johannesburg, the son of David Lubowitz and Alma Cohen.
 He studied music at the University of the Witwatersrand, and worked as a jazz pianist at a number of clubs in Johannesburg.